MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-deployment.md

 Deployment requirements for SPF include:

 -	Ensure you have the minimum hardware and software requirements on the SPF server.
 -	The SPF server needs SQL Server for its database.
 The SQL Server database can be local, or on a remote server and should have at least 5 GB of storage.
-When you install SPF you need to specify the server name and port number.
+When you install SPF, you need to specify the server name and port number.
 -	The VMM console should be installed on the SPF server.
 SPF can also run on the same server as the VMM management server.
 VMM must be deployed in your infrastructure.
 -	If you want to use usage metering to manage tenant costs, you need a System Center Operations Manager server, and a Data Warehouse server, running Windows 2012 R2 or later.
 -	The following Server Manager features should be installed on the SPF server: